-Youngest who are looking for inspiration and different perspectives to make their dreams come through.
-Get an idea of the different (career) possibilities, get in touch with mentors and create self-opportunities through networking.
+Youth who is looking for inspiration and different perspectives to make their dreams come through.
+Get an idea of the different (career) possibilities, get in touch with mentors and create their own opportunities through networking.
 This group can also be a talent pool to source from when looking for interns or staff to hire, as they are usually hungry to learn and contribute.